What Are Barista Responsibilities?

 - Keep your espresso machine well-maintained and clean.

-- Make sure the established policies and operation procedures are being followed.
+- Make sure you follow the established policies and operation procedures.

 - You may be asked to mentor, coach, or train other employees.